cyclus/cyclus.github.com/source/user/install_binary.rst

   need/want more information about dependencies installation please read you `dependencies installation documentations <put_a_link_there>`_.

-2. Dowmload the |Cyclus| debian installation  package corresponding to your ubuntu version `14.04
+2. Download the |Cyclus| Debian installation  package corresponding to your ubuntu version `14.04
    <http://dory.fuelcycle.org:4848/cyclus_1.4.0_14dbaed_ubuntu.14.04.deb>`_ or
    `16.04